tshepang/blog-movies/content/movies/Point Blank (1967).rst

-If you look past the ugliness of having been made in 1967 (awkward direction and acting), it actually is interesting, partly with the help of the lead,
+If you look past the ugliness of having been made in 1967 (awkward direction and acting), it actually is interesting.
+This is partly with the help of the lead,
 Lee Marvin (not exactly a good performance, but an interesting one nevertheless), and partly with the help of his character,